auth0/auth0-PHP/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Please only send a pull request to branches that are currently supported.
   Pull requests without a descriptive title, thorough description, or tests will be closed.
+  -
+  When proposing enhancements, please ensure you have created an Issue and given our engineers time to review your suggestion there prior to commiting work.
 -->

 ### Changes